Viacheslav-Romanov/minicomp/README.md

 ## Build instructions

-If you want to build the binary with a debug information include use the following command in the root folder.
+If you want to build the binary with a debug information included use the following command in the root folder.

 `cargo build`